Zoom Video Communications Inc. (ZM) Just Got Our Attention

 Is It Worth Investing in Zoom Video Communications Inc. (NASDAQ :ZM) Right Now?

-Zoom Video Communications Inc. (NASDAQ:ZM) scored a price-to-earnings ratio above its average ratio, recording 688.37 x from its present earnings ratio.
+Zoom Video Communications Inc. (NASDAQ:ZM) scored a price-to-earnings ratio above its average ratio, recording 588.65 x from its present earnings ratio.
+Opinions of the stock are interesting as 13 analysts out of 32 who provided ratings for Zoom Video Communications Inc. declared the stock was a “buy,” while 3 rated the stock as “overweight,” 14 rated it as “hold,” and 2 as “sell.”

-ZM currently public float of 192.24M and currently shorts hold a 6.66% ratio of that float.
-Today, the average trading volume of ZM was 10.22M shares.
+The average price from analysts is $489.06, which is $22.86 above the current price.
+ZM currently public float of 192.24M and currently shorts hold a 5.99% ratio of that float.
+Today, the average trading volume of ZM was 10.45M shares.

 ZM’s Market Performance

-ZM stocks went up by 0.37% for the week, with a monthly jump of 10.53% and a quarterly performance of 113.55%, while its annual performance rate touched 709.78%.
-The volatility ratio for the week stands at 5.73% while the volatility levels for the past 30 days are set at 4.76% for Zoom Video Communications Inc..
-The simple moving average for the period of the last 20 days is 6.74% for ZM stocks with a simple moving average of 131.39% for the last 200 days.
+ZM stocks went down by -9.89% for the week, with a monthly drop of -4.57% and a quarterly performance of 71.98%, while its annual performance rate touched 559.48%.
+The volatility ratio for the week stands at 7.34% while the volatility levels for the past 30 days are set at 5.31% for Zoom Video Communications Inc..
+The simple moving average for the period of the last 20 days is -9.85% for ZM stocks with a simple moving average of 92.41% for the last 200 days.

 Analysts’ Opinion of ZM